Paxius025/Paxius025/README.md

 <h3>Little facts about me 🧑</h3>

 - 🧞 I'm a member of KUSE : Young Innovator Club.
-- 🔭 I’m currently working on Backend Web Development.
+- 🔭 I’m currently learning on Backend Web Development.
 - 👯 I’m looking to collaborate with Fullstack Web and Mobile Developement projects.
 - 💡 Contributing to Open Source Projects is always been a goal to me.
 - ⚡ Fun fact: I love Football, Read book and Workout.